Skip to main content

 “I want to see the sunrise for my birthday, Mommy.
 Please?”

 Dr. Sarah Chen looked at her daughter Luna's hopeful face and felt her heart sink.
-Luna had been born on Mercury Research Station Three years ago—well, three Earth years ago.
+Luna had been born on Mercury Research Station three years ago—well, three Earth years ago.
 In Mercury years, she was barely past her first birthday.
 And now, for her 8th Earth birthday, she wanted something that seemed so simple: to watch the sun rise.

 The problem was, the last sunrise had been two months ago.
 The next one wouldn't be for another five months.